mohamedawnallah/ConnectMeHub/README.md

 Please note that this script is not compatible with other operating systems.

+## Granting Keychain Access

+To allow `osascript` to access the keychain and retrieve stored Wi-Fi passwords, follow these steps:

+1. Open the "Keychain Access" application on your macOS.

+2. Select the "Login" keychain on the left sidebar.

+3. Search for the Keychain (Wi-Fi Name) that contains the Wi-Fi password and Select it.

+3. Select the "Access Control" tab.

+4. Click the "+" button to add an application to the list.

+5. Navigate to `/usr/bin/osascript` and select it.

+6. Click "Add" to grant `osascript` access to the keychain items.

 ## Getting Started

 To get started with ConnectMeNow on macOS, follow these simple steps: